bellottoeric/urls-monitor/README.md

 https://www.writebots.com/discord-bot-token/

-<strong>You have to invite the robot on the same server as the targeted user.</strong>
+<strong>You have to invite the robot on the same server as the targeted users and targeted channels.</strong>

 ### Create Gmail Password Application